kenjis/ci4-validation-tutorial/README.md

 Since v4.3.0, new Form helper functions `validation_errors()`, `validation_list_errors()`
 and `validation_show_error()` to display Validation Errors are added.

-You can use the same View file for a simple form and a form with redirect.
+You can use the same View form file for a simple form and a form with redirect.

 ## Requirement